-In literature often the following distinction is made in maintenance categories:
+In literature (e.g. Lientz and Swanson [7]) often the following distinction is made in maintenance categories:

-- corrective maintenance;

-- perfective maintenance;

-- adaptive maintenance.

-There are various definitions used for these categories therefore it is necessary to define first what is meant by these categories.
-The most common definitions are from Lientz and Swanson [4]:

-Corrective maintenance is all activities needed to solve defects in the software.
-Not only defects in the software (programming bugs) but also errors in the design.

-Perfective maintenance is enhancing the operational software.
-This means updating existing functionality based on RfC that are proposed by and agreed upon by the user and the principal.

-Adaptive maintenance implies adding completely new functionality to the operational software.
+- corrective maintenance - is all activities needed to solve defects in the software.
+Not only defects in the software (programming bugs) but also errors in the design. - perfective maintenance - is enhancing the operational software.
+This means updating existing functionality based on RfC that are proposed by and agreed upon by the user and the principal. - adaptive maintenance - implies adding completely new functionality to the operational software.
 Additions are required because of new functional user requirements.

-Estimating corrective maintenance
+5. Estimating corrective maintenance